-- 1 On the main navigation bar, click PBusiness Services, then click Deployed. - 2 Select the business service to which you want to add a workload, then click Change. - 3 On the Workloads tab, click Add to display the Select Workload Template dialog box.
+- 1 On the main navigation bar, click \$\sqrt{9}\$ Business Services, then click Deployed. - 2 Select the business service to which you want to add a workload, then click Change. - 3 On the Workloads tab, click Add to display the Select Workload Template dialog box.
 The dialog box displays a list of workload templates.
-A template is the basis for a workload, providing basic workload settings and costs.

-- 4 Select the workload template from which to create the workload, then click OK to display the Configure Workload dialog box. - 5 On the Resources tab, specify a name for the workload, select a service level, and customize the resources allocated to the workload.

-If the resources are locked, you cannot customize them.
-For additional information about the Resources settings, click the @ button.

-6 Click the Disks tab to configure the workload's disks.

-The workload's mandatory disks are listed.
-The mandatory disks are created with the workload and cannot be customized.

-If the Add action, located above the list, is available, there are optional disks you can create for the workload.
-Click Add, then specify the size for the disk

-For additional information about the Disks settings, click the 😰 button.

-7 Click the Networks tab (if it is displayed), select a network interface card, then assign the network and configure the network address and name servers.

-For additional information about the Networks settings, click the 🕐 button.
+A template is the basis for a workload, providing basic workload settings and costs. - 4 Select the workload template from which to create the workload, then click OK to display the Configure Workload dialog box. - 5 On the Resources tab, specify a name for the workload, select a service level, and customize the resources allocated to the workload. - If the resources are locked, you cannot customize them.
+For additional information about the Resources settings, click the 2 button. - 6 Click the Disks tab to configure the workload's disks. - The workload's mandatory disks are listed.
+The mandatory disks are created with the workload and cannot be customized. - If the Add action, located above the list, is available, there are optional disks you can create for the workload.
+Click Add, then specify the size for the disk - For additional information about the Disks settings, click the 2 button. - 7 Click the Networks tab (if it is displayed), select a network interface card, then assign the network and configure the network address and name servers. - For additional information about the Networks settings, click the 2 button.

-8 (Optional) Click the Windows Settings tab (if it is displayed), then provide an Administrator account password, computer name, and workgroup or domain information.

-If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads.
-For additional information about the Windows Settings settings, click the @ button.

-9 (Optional) Click the Windows Licensing tab (if it is displayed), then provide a Windows product key, and registration name.

-If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads.
-For additional information about the Windows Licensing settings, click the @ button.

-If the Cloud Administrator has pre-populated the Windows Product Key field, the data is masked.
-You cannot copy this data.

-10 (Optional) Click the Linux Settings tab (if it is displayed), then provide a host name and domain name.

-If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads.
-For additional information about the Linux Settings settings, click the @ button.

-11 (Optional) Click the Console Access tab, then set the password for VNC access to the workload.

-If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads.
-For additional information about the Console Access settings, click the 🕑 button.

-- 12 Click OK to save the workload and add it to the Workloads list. - 13 Click Submit to submit your business service change request.
+- 8 (Optional) Click the Windows Settings tab (if it is displayed), then provide an Administrator account password, computer name, and workgroup or domain information. - If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads. - For additional information about the Windows Settings, click the 2 button. - 9 (Optional) Click the Windows Licensing tab (if it is displayed), then provide a Windows product key, and registration name. - If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads. - For additional information about the Windows Licensing settings, click the 2 button. - If the Cloud Administrator has pre-populated the Windows Product Key field, the data is masked.
+You cannot copy this data. - 10 (Optional) Click the Linux Settings tab (if it is displayed), then provide a host name, a domain name, and a Root password. - If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads. - For additional information about the Linux Settings, click the 2 button. - 11 (Optional) Click the Console Access tab, then set the password for VNC access to the workload. - If you do not provide this information at this time, a Build Administrator or Cloud Administrator must provide it during pre-build configuration of the workloads. - For additional information about the Console Access settings, click the 2 button. - 12 Click OK to save the workload and add it to the Workloads list. - 13 Click Submit to submit your business service change request.